The Gathering is:

 - held on Sunday nights during the academic year

 - organized by Queen’s Canterbury Club

 - designed by and for college/university students with support from our campus chaplain

-It is designed by and for college/university students and young adults.
-Guest speakers include profs, students, graduates, members of our sponsoring parish (St. James) and other resource people.
+Guest speakers include profs, students, graduates, members of our host parish (St. James Kingston) and other resource people.

-Information about the guest speaker and topic for the evening and the ZOOM link is posted online on the Queen’s Canterbury Club Facebook page as well as in the Queen’s Canterbury Club Facebook discussion group.
+Information about the guest speaker and topic for the posted online on the Queen’s Canterbury Club Facebook page as well as in the Queen’s Canterbury Club Facebook discussion group.

-It is also posted in St. James’ (our sponsoring parish’s) weekly e-newsletter which comes out on Fridays.
+It is also posted in the weekly e-newsletter of St. James Kingston (our host parish) which comes out on Fridays.
+Click here to subscribe.

 Occasionally, we switch things up a bit and have a social event or enjoy another activity (eg. apple picking for the Food Bank) instead of having a guest speaker.